artbrock/holochain_docs/Holochain-Development-Introduction.md

     > this means:
     * `scale` how many instances of some service do you want to spin up
     * `hc` is the holochain service.
 Each one of these runs an instance of your holochain app
     * `scale hc=2` means: make it so there are 2 hc containers running.
 The number 2 can be replaced with however many instances you would like to have.
-Remember that to access them from the outside world, there must be a spare port on the host machine to conntect to.
+Remember that to access them from the outside world, there must be a spare port on the host machine to connect to.

 8. docker compose makes it easy to take down your containers, and rebuild the images: